ibm-cloud-docs/codeengine/fleet-cancel.md

 :   The ID of the fleet.

 `--hard`
-:   Implement a hard stop cancelation to immediately delete all instances.
+:   Implement a hard stop cancellation to immediately delete all instances.
 Any tasks that are already running or in a `pending` status are changed to the `canceled` status.
 No new instances are started and instances and worker nodes are deprovisioned immediately.

 `--force`
-:   Force the cancelation without a confirmation prompt.
+:   Force the cancellation without a confirmation prompt.

 ### Canceling a fleet in the UI